Gloucester Cathedral Case Study

 Why did you need a new system?

-The database we were using was very old and difficult, and couldn’t handle our data needs.
-People were drifting back to Excel spreadsheets, leaving us with disparate datasets.
 We needed a new CRM solution that key staff across the organisation could work on in a unified format.
 Also, with our biggest ever campaign soon to launch – Project Pilgrim – we recognised that the time had come to invest in the right technology.

 What did you want to achieve and how far are you towards this?